 The two-part High School Transcript Request must be submitted to the high school counselor or principal.
 One part is to be returned with the student's transcript, the other may be retained by the high school as a release form.
 Students will be notified of admission status when both application and high school transcript are on file.

-Students that did not complete high school must have a record of high school work completed and a copy of the General Education Development Certificate on file.
+Students that did not complete high school must have a record of high school work completed, a copy of the General Education Development Certificate on file, or enroll as a part-time student for one quarter.

 Admissions Test